Govind-techie/LeetCode/README.md

 - **Problem 344: Reverse String**
   *Reverse a given character array in-place using the two-pointer approach.
 This solution is implemented using recursion where the first and last characters are swapped and the function is called recursively on the remaining substring.
 The algorithm efficiently reverses the string with **O(n) time complexity** and **O(n) space complexity** (due to recursion stack).*

+- **Problem 20: Valid Parentheses**
+  *Check if a string containing just the characters '(', ')', '{', '}', '[' and ']' is valid.
+A valid string requires every opening bracket to be closed by the same type of bracket in the correct order.
+Solved using a stack to track opening brackets and matching with closing brackets efficiently.*

 ---

 ### 🔥 Medium Problems